cicero343/cicero343.github.io/_pages/dashboard.md

           if (initialRevision && initialRevision.Date) {
             cveDate = new Date(initialRevision.Date);
           } else if (vuln.RevisionHistory.length > 0 && vuln.RevisionHistory[0].Date) {
-            // Fallback to first revision
             cveDate = new Date(vuln.RevisionHistory[0].Date);
           }
         }

-        // **KEY FIX**: Only include CVEs that were actually published in the selected month const cveYear = cveDate.getFullYear();
+        const cveYear = cveDate.getFullYear();
         const cveMonth = cveDate.getMonth();